rottytooth/Olympus/readme.md

 ## GODS

 * *Mnemosyne* is the mistress of memory.
 Anything dealing with assignment or declaring new variables goes to her.
-* *Hades* collects the souls of the dead, and of variables that have lost their usefulness.
-All variables in Olympus that have mutability (the non-eternals) must be freed at the end, even primitives.
+* *Hades* collects the souls of abandoned variables.
+All variables in Olympus that have mutability (the non-eternals) and primitives must be freed at the end.
 It is customary (and a good safeguard) to call on Hades to free all variables at the end of a program.
 * *Zeus* and *Athena* are the strategists.
 They deal with the structure of code.
 Since they are called on quite a lot, the programmer has two to call on.
 Athena needs less praise than Zeus, she is less egotistical.
 They are equally powerful.
 * *Artemis* and *Demeter*, who rule over the cycles of nature, are the masters of looping structures and repetition.
 Loops—for or while—are theirs.
 Functional calls that are loop over a list (e.g. map and reduce) also go to them.
 * *Ariadne*, mistress of the labyrinth and the serpent, deals with branching structures.
 That is “if,” “case,” “break,” and the calling of a function.